Last updated on March 12th, 2020 at 01:20 pm

 To get your crowd to start assembling their walking taco bags, put your toppings on a table so the crowd can see them and reach them easily.
 You can make a sign or just demonstrate with the first one.

-- Crush the bag with your hands or against the counter to crush them into bite-sized pieces.
+Step Three: Crush the bag with your hands or against the counter to crush them into bite-sized pieces

 If you are a classic or purist and want your walking taco to be a Frito Pie in a bag, start with Frito Corn Chips, add chili, cheese sauce, and chopped onions.
 BOOM!

-A: I prefer a crockpot but if you are traveling, you can place them in an oven proof dish and place in the grill to keep warm.
+I prefer a crock pot but if you are traveling, you can place them in an oven proof dish and place in the grill to keep warm.

-When you need an inexpensive way to serve a crowd, have a walking taco bar, enjoy time with great friends and delicious food, and don’t worry about the clean up!
+When you need a great idea and an inexpensive way to serve a crowd, have a walking taco bar, enjoy time with great friends and delicious food, and don’t worry about the clean up!

 If you like reading my posts and seeing my recipes, connect with me on your favorite social media channel for behind the scenes photos and much, much more: